loudonadam/bonsai-tracker-react/README.md

 npm install
 ```

-Create a `.env` file in the project root (next to `package.json`) and point the UI to the FastAPI server:
+Create a `.env` file in the project root (next to `package.json`) and point the UI to the FastAPI server.
+When developing on another device on your network, replace `localhost` with the machine's IP address or hostname:

 ```
 VITE_API_URL=http://localhost:8000